 Leak In The Fuel Tank

-Until fuel is pumped into the engine, it is stored in the fuel tank.
+It is stored in the fuel tank until fuel is pumped into the engine.
 A crack or puncture in the tank can cause it to leak.
 One symptom of a fuel tank leak is that your car’s cabin will smell of gasoline.

 Spark Plugs With Cracks Or Loose Connections

-It is the spark plugs that deliver the spark that ignites the fuel-air mixture in your vehicle’s combustion chamber.
+The spark plugs deliver the spark that ignites the fuel-air mixture in your vehicle’s combustion chamber.
 Some of the fumes from the combustion process may escape if these spark plugs are not tightened enough.

 Charcoal Canister with Cracks

 If your car smells like gas, but you don’t see any leaks in the tank or fuel lines, you should investigate other possibilities.
-A charcoal canister is a key component of your vehicle’s EVAP (or evaporative emissions control) system.
+A charcoal canister is critical to your vehicle’s EVAP (or evaporative emissions control) system.
 Gas vapors are captured in a charcoal-filled canister of the EVAP system, preventing them from entering the air.

 Leak In The Fuel Line